ansontwk/DeepVIC/README.md

 * PSSM information

     As of Aug 2024, [POSSUM](http://possum.erc.monash.edu/) is no longer accessible.
-Although DeepVIC has a bundled version of POSSUM, Suggested alternatives to POSSUM are the R-based tool [PSSMCOOL](https://github.com/BioCool-Lab/PSSMCOOL) or the CLI-tool [ProtFeat](https://github.com/gozsari/ProtFeat).
+Although DeepVIC has a bundled version of POSSUM, you may also consider suggested alternatives to POSSUM such as the R-based tool [PSSMCOOL](https://github.com/BioCool-Lab/PSSMCOOL) or the CLI-tool [ProtFeat](https://github.com/gozsari/ProtFeat).

-    Furthermore, the UniRef50 database version that DeepVIC uses for feature extraction is from **Feb 2024**.
+    Furthermore, note that the UniRef50 database version that DeepVIC uses for feature extraction is from **Feb 2024**.
 Later versions *may* cause discrepancies in results.

 ## Citation